ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 In this section, you will create a private subnet with virtual server instance and a security group.
 By default, any subnet created in a VPC is private.

+If you already have an additional instance in a new subnet, you can skip the section below.

-### Create a private subnet
+### Create a subnet

-To create a new private subnet,
+To create a new subnet,

 1. Click **VPC and subnets** under **Network** on the left pane
 2. Click **Subnets**, then **New subnet**.